Home Expeditions What to Expect on an Expedition Cruise

 The polar plunge

 A voluntary, momentary immersion in Antarctic seawater — temperature typically 0–2°C — from the ship’s boarding platform or a shore location.
-It is brief, supervised, medically harmless to healthy passengers, and generates a specific category of exhilaration.
-It is also the activity most often described in retrospect as one of the highlights of the voyage by passengers who were ambivalent about participating beforehand.
+Brief, supervised, medically harmless to healthy passengers, and generating a specific category of exhilaration.
+It is also the activity most often described in retrospect as a voyage highlight by passengers who were ambivalent about participating beforehand.
 Most expedition ships offer it; most expedition passengers take it.

 The destination is extraordinary regardless of the operator.
 But the quality of the expedition team, the ship’s configuration, and the passenger’s own engagement with the programme determine whether a voyage is memorable or genuinely transformative.